zuohouwei/codestyle/README.md

 </table>

 ## Summary
-:+1: Function names are camelCase
+:white_check_mark: Function names are camelCase

-:+1: Boolean functions start with _is_ or _has_
+:white_check_mark: Boolean functions start with _is_ or _has_

-:+1: Consider signature part of name
+:white_check_mark: Consider signature part of name

-:+1: Getters should use attribute style
+:white_check_mark: Getters should use attribute style

 # Variable Names
 Variable names are written in camelCase starting with a lower case letter.